MAN1SHIITB/SoC-2023/README.md

 2. Access to any element of the data structure takes constant time.
 <br>
 In this algorithm, <br>
-- Divide the search space into two halves by finding the middle index “mid”.
+- Divide the search space into two halves by finding the middle index “mid”. <br>
-- Compare the middle element of the search space with the key.
+- Compare the middle element of the search space with the key. <br>
-- If the key is found at middle element, the process is terminated.
+- If the key is found at middle element, the process is terminated. <br>
-- If the key is not found at middle element, choose which half will be used as the next search space.
+- If the key is not found at middle element, choose which half will be used as the next search space.<br>
-- If the key is smaller than the middle element, then the left side is used for next search.
+- If the key is smaller than the middle element, then the left side is used for next search.<br>
 - If the key is larger than the middle element, then the right side is used for next search.<br>
 This process is continued until the key is found or the total search space is exhausted.
 <br>